What are Quakers & Quakerism?

-What happens in Meeting for Worship?
+What happens in a Meeting for Worship?

-No two Quaker Meetings are the same and a meeting can embrace a wide range of experience.
+No two Quaker Meetings are the same, and a meeting can embrace a wide range of experience.

 Everyone is welcome: Christians, those from other faiths and from none.
 In Sheffield Central Meeting, the children join us about 10 minutes before the end of our Meeting for Worship.

 Come along to one of our meetings – you will be very welcome.

 We offer a children’s meeting every Sunday during school terms, starting at 10.30am.
 During school holidays (including half-terms) there is no organised activity, but families would still be welcome, provided supervision is undertaken by the parents/carers.